weingrill/RoboTel/docs/manual.rst

 -----------

 The hydraulic brake is opened, as soon as the drive is enabled to avoid a drive error.
-* "ENABLE" executes the homing procedure.
+* "ENABLE" enables/disables the drive.
 * Buttons "↑" and "↓" increase and decrease the elevation.
 * Pressing the buttons "↑" and "↓" simultaneously immediately closes the brake.
 * *WARNING* Enabling the drive will automatically open the brake for both elevation and azimuth.
-* *WARNING* This behaviour will change in future.
-It is envisioned to implement an alt-az control in this program.

 8 Azimuth
 ---------

+* "ENABLE" enables/disables the drive.
 * Buttons "←" and "→" rotate the azimuth counter-clockwise and clockwise.
 * *WARNING* This behaviour will change in future.
 It is planned to implement a equatorial positioning in right-ascension and declination.